 - The mineralization at the Roça Grade Mine consists of a number of thin, moderately dipping tabular bodies.
-These tabular bodies are grouped into five Orebodies (RG01, RG02, RG03, RG06 and RG07). - The main production of the mine has been from the RG01 and RG07 Orebodies, although a small amount of gold was produced by means of open pit mining from the RG03 and RG06 Orebodies.
-The RG01, RG02, RG03, and RG06 Orebodies are strataform to stratabound mineralized portions of a banded iron formation assemblage which dip moderately to the southeast.
-The RG07 Orebody is comprised mostly of a quartz vein which is hosted by a banded iron formation. - A diamond drilling program carried out in 2015 was successful in outlining significant gold grades across mineable widths along the down-plunge continuation of the RG01 Orebody, below the current active mining area.
-The results from these drill holes have been incorporated into the updated block model.
-Additional work that will provide further detailed information of the gold distribution in this area is warranted and justified. - The updated Mineral Resource estimate for the Roça Grande Mine was prepared based on drilling and channel sample data using a data cut-off date of June 30, 2015.
+These tabular bodies are grouped into five Orebodies (RG01, RG02, RG03, RG06, and RG07). - The main production of the mine has been from the RG01 and RG07 Orebodies, although a small amount of gold was produced by means of open pit mining from the RG03 and RG06 Orebodies.
+The RG01, RG02, RG03, and RG06 Orebodies are strataform to stratabound mineralized portions of a BIF assemblage which dip moderately to the southeast.
+The RG07 Orebody is comprised mostly of a quartz vein which is hosted by a BIF. - The updated Mineral Resource estimate for the Roça Grande Mine was prepared based on drilling and channel sample data using a data cut-off date of June 30, 2015.
 The database comprises 649 drill holes and 6,517 channel samples.
 The estimate was generated from a block model constrained by 3D wireframe models that were constructed using a minimum width of one metre.
 The purpose of the minimum width criteria was to attempt to identify any areas of high grade mineralization that could be candidates for extraction using highly selective underground mining methods.
 A minimum width criteria was subsequently applied to the Mineral Resource reporting criteria by using a minimum grade times thickness product of 3 gram-metres.
 Raw assays were capped to 30 g/t Au for the RG01 and RG06 Orebodies while a capping value of 50 g/t Au was applied for the RG02, RG03 and RG07 Orebodies.
 The Mineral Resources are reported using the gold grades estimated by the ID3 method.
-The wireframe models of the mineralization and excavated material for the Roça Grande Mine were constructed using the excavation information as of December 31, 2015.
+The wireframe models of the mineralization remained unchanged from 2015.
+The wireframe models of the excavated volumes for the Roça Grande Mine were constructed using the information available as of December 31, 2017. - The mineralized material for each Orebody was classified into the Measured, Indicated, or Inferred Mineral Resource categories on the basis of the search ellipse ranges obtained from the variography study, the observed continuity of the mineralization, the drill hole and channel sample density, and previous production experience with these orebodies.

-- The mineralized material for each Orebody was classified into the Measured, Indicated, or Inferred Mineral Resource categories on the basis of the search ellipse ranges obtained from the variography study, the observed continuity of the mineralization, the drill hole and channel sample density, and previous production experience with these orebodies. - The Mineral Resource reports were prepared by creating clipping polygons that were used to ensure that the requirement for spatial continuity is met.
+- The Mineral Resource reports were prepared by creating clipping polygons that were used to ensure that the requirement for spatial continuity is met.
 The reporting polygons were prepared in either plan or longitudinal views, as appropriate.
 They were drawn to include continuous volumes of blocks whose estimated grades were above the stated cut-off grade, were located completely within the boundaries of Jaguar's mineral rights holdings at the Roça Grande Mine, possessed a grade times thickness product of at least 3 gram-metres, and were not located in mined out areas.
-These resource polygons were also used to exclude isolated blocks with limited to no spatial continuity but containing grades above the nominated cut-off. - At a cut-off grade of 1.46 g/t Au, the Mineral Resources at the Roça Grande Mine comprise 1.231 million tonnes at an average grade of 2.81 g/t Au containing 111,000 ounces of gold in the Measured and Indicated Resource category and 1.759 million tonnes at an average grade of 3.48 g/t Au containing 197,000 ounces of gold in the Inferred Mineral Resource category.
+These resource polygons were also used to exclude isolated blocks with limited to no spatial continuity but containing grades above the nominated cut-off. - At a cut-off grade of 1.46 g/t Au, the Measured and Indicated Mineral Resources at the Roça Grande Mine total 1.09 million tonnes, at a grade of 2.77 g/t Au, containing 97,000 ounces of gold.
+In addition, Inferred Mineral Resources total 1.76 million tonnes, at a grade of 3.48 g/t Au, containing 197,000 ounces of gold.